Abobakr/food-manners/README.md

-# food-manners
+# islamic-manners
-This is a webpage for Islamic test manners we used a transparent background image and learned about padding and margins.
+This is a web project on Islamic manners
+We started it as a simple webpage to learn about transparent background images, paddings, and margins.